Sam-techpro/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to change directory
+this directory is for 0x00-shell_basics